 Mr. Wiley entered Curtis at age thirteen.
 At twenty he was named principal cello of the Cincinnati Symphony, after one year with the Pittsburgh Symphony.
 He made his concerto debut at Carnegie Hall in 1986 with the New York String Orchestra conducted by Alexander Schneider.

-A past recipient of an Avery Fisher Career Grant, Mr. Wiley teaches at the University of Maryland and Bard College Conservatory of Music, and joined the faculty of the Curtis Institute of Music in 1996.
+A past recipient of an Avery Fisher Career Grant, Mr. Wiley joined the faculty of the Curtis Institute of Music in 1996.
+He also teaches at the University of Maryland and Bard College Conservatory of Music.